lucasthevenet/pixly/.changeset/custom-operations-feature.md

 - Error handling with descriptive messages
 - 102 test cases covering all functionality

+**Migration Guide:**
+- If you were using only the high-level functions (`resize()`, `rotate()`, etc.), no changes needed
+- If you were importing operation interfaces (`ResizeOperation`, etc.), remove these imports
+- If you were creating operation objects manually, migrate to the function-based API
+- Update TypeScript types from `ImageOperation` to `OperationFunction` where applicable

-This change maintains API compatibility at the function level while providing much more flexibility for custom image processing workflows.
+This change provides much more flexibility for custom image processing workflows while modernizing the API architecture.